top of page

 How much use will you be giving the garment?

-Fabrics should have consistent and appropriate tension throughout the work.
+Do the fabrics have consistent and appropriate tension throughout the work?

-All vessels and wall weavings made of felt or other fibres should be solid and sturdy, able to hold its shape over time.
+Are all the vessels and wall weavings which are made of felt or other fibres solid and sturdy?
+The piece should be able to hold its shape over time.

-Pay attention to labelling, especially when shopping for items that will come in contact with skin or children.
-Be aware of allergies and inhalation hazards.
+Have you checked the labelling?
+Especially when shopping for items that will come in contact with skin or children, be aware of allergies and inhalation hazards.

 Are all thread beginnings and endings properly secured?What is the likelihood of threads coming loose over time?

-Are fabrics pre-treated for shrinkage and any texture changes, to ensure quality consistency with the final product?
+Are fabrics pre-treated for shrinkage and any texture changes to ensure quality consistency in the final product?

-Labelling on clothing and textile items are subject to Federal Government labelling legislation.
-Some items require permanent labels (able to withstand 10 washes) and others require non-permanent labels.
+Does the labelling comply with federal legislation?
+Some items require permanent labels, able to withstand 10 washes, and others require non-permanent labels.
 Both require dealer contact information and fibre content percentages.

-Labelling should also identify any washing or care instructions, fibre content and any colour pigments applied to the work.
+Does the labelling show washing or care instructions, the fibre content, and any colour pigments applied to the work?

-Ask about the fibre process, such as colour-fasting.
-Fibre materials must be lightfast/colour-fast, before use.
-Ensure the piece’s design and quality are durable enough to last and withstand its intended use.
+What fibre processes, such as colour-fasting, were used?
+Fibre materials must be lightfast/colourfast before use, and the piece’s design and quality must be durable enough to withstand its intended use.

 Textiles are made by using either natural or synthetic fibres.
 Until the late 1800s, all textiles were made from natural fibres, including linen, cotton, silk, and wool.
 Today, many who work with natural fibres continue to collect, harvest, and clean their own raw materials as an integral part of the making process.